iansmathew/iansmathew/README.md

 ### 🙋🏽‍♂️About Me

-<p> I wear many hats depending on what is required of me but, I am first and foremost, a passionate learner, a full stack developer, a game programmer, and an aspiring content creator!
-I'm also a Unity Live Help Expert, so feel free to reach out to me on <a href="https://livehelp.unity.com/expert/ian-mathew?source=lesson"> Unity Live Help </a>.
+<p> I wear many hats depending on what is required of me although, I am first and foremost, a passionate learner.
 </p>

-### 👨🏽‍💻Tech Stack
+### 👨🏽‍💻 Stacks

 <p>
 Here are a few things I've picked up along my learning journey.